OP-TED/eforms-notice-editor/README.md

 ## Glossary

-You will encounter these terms in the code and code comments:
+You will encounter these terms in the documentation, the code and code comments:

 * **BT**: Business Term
 * **CVS**: Central Validation Service (TEDCVS)
 * **SVRL**:	Schematron Validation Reporting Language
 * **NTD**: Notice Type Definition, found in the `notice-types` folder of SDK, represents the **Visual Model**
+* **XSD**: The SDK schemas (.xsd files)
+* **labels**: The SDK translations
+* **genericode**: The .gc files about codelists
+* **code**: In general we mean the Java or JavaScript code unless the context is about codelists codes ...
-* **Node**: found in the `xmlStructure` of the SDK `fields.json`, it can be confusing at times as other tree structures can have elements called Node (XML, JSON, ...).
+* **Nodes**: found in the `xmlStructure` of the SDK `fields.json`, it can be confusing at times as other tree structures can have elements called Node (XML, JSON, ...).
 The root node has no parent.
-* **Field**: found in the `fields` of the SDK `fields.json`, fields must have a parent node.
+* **Fields**: found in the `fields` of the SDK `fields.json`, fields must have a parent node.
 In the NTDs, form fields reference fields.
-* **Attribute**: in standands for XML attributes, since SDK 1.9 XML attributes are always associated with fields
+* **Attributes**: it stands for XML attributes, since SDK 1.9 XML attributes are always associated with fields (see `attributeOf` in fields.json)
-* **Sort order**: found in the `xsdSequenceOrder` of the SDK `fields.json`, there may be order to other things, but in general we mean the XML element order, see section about "Sorting of XML elements"
+* **Sort order**: found in the `xsdSequenceOrder` of the SDK `fields.json`, there may be order to other things, but in general we mean the XML element order as defined by the schema, see section about "Sorting of XML elements"
 * **Visual Model**: Representation of the form used to fill in a notice, found in the `notice-types` folder of SDK
 * **Conceptual Model**: An intermediate representation made of fields and nodes, based on the SDK `fields.json`
 * **Physical Model**: The representation of a notice in XML, see "XML Generation"
+* **Save Notice**: A notice is saved to XML so this is equivalent to "XML Generation"